-Dwelling coverage– Covers the structure of your secondary residence against perils like fire, weather-related damage, and theft
+Dwelling coverage protects the structure of your secondary home against risks such as fire, weather-related damage, and theft.

-Other structures coverage– Covers additional structures on your property, including gardening sheds, garages, and boat docks
+Coverage for additional structures on your property, including gardening sheds, garages, and boat docks.

-Personal property coverage– Covers personal belongings in your second home, such as furniture, clothing, kitchenware, and more
+Personal property coverage protects your things at your second home, including furniture, clothing, kitchenware, and other items.

-Loss of use coverage– Covers additional living expenses in the event your second home becomes uninhabitable due to a covered loss and you need to live somewhere else temporarily
+Loss of use coverage pays for additional living expenses if your second home becomes uninhabitable due to a covered loss and you must temporarily relocate.

-Personal liability coverage– Covers legal and medical expenses if you’re held legally responsible for someone else’s injury or property damage
+Personal liability insurance pays for legal and medical expenses if you are legally held liable for someone else's injury or property damage.

-Medical payments coverage– Covers guests’ medical expenses if they sustain a minor injury on your property
+Medical payments coverage pays for guests' medical expenses if injured on your property.

 Why is Secondary Home Insurance important?